27 measurements. One honest verdict.

 Why does it sometimes say “inconclusive”?

 Because sometimes the honest answer is “I can’t tell”, and I would rather say that than guess.
 Either the image came from one of the newest generators that current methods cannot detect from pixels alone, or it has been re-compressed so many times that the evidence is destroyed.
-The verdict degrades into “I don’t know” — never into a confident wrong answer.
+When that happens the verdict degrades into “I don’t know”, never into a confident wrong answer.

 What is AUC?